 There seems to be a misconception that to be a successful trader, one needs to be some sort of a math genius, running more intricate schemes and strategies than everyone else out there.
 This is simply not true.
 Keep your technical and fundamental analysis as well as your risk management, as simple as possible.

-Define your goals, draw up your plans and follow through in a level-headed manner and the chances are great that you will be successful.
+Define your goals, draw up your plans and follow through in a level-headed manner and the chances are great that you will potentially be successful.

 15. Try to automate as much as possible

-Automation is not only the best way to allow small edges to generate significant profits, it is also the best solution to taking the emotion factor out of the equation.
+Automation is not only the best way to allow small edges to generate possible significant profits, it is also the best solution to taking the emotion factor out of the equation.